 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #25.

-I praised this church for not having a building; instead they rented space on Sunday for their services.
+I praised this congregation for not having a church building.
+Instead they rented space on Sunday for their services.
 That meant the money they’d normally spend on a mortgage and building maintenance could instead be used for community outreach and service.

 During this in between time, some members grew weary of the delay and scattered to find other churches, while others gave up and stopped going to church altogether.